pnp/blog/content/post/excel-file-tricks-with-powerautomate.md

 This solution requires a bit of Office Script typescript in order to identify the number of worksheets in a workbook and delete the sheets that are no longer required.
-I\'ve written two basic scripts to do the
+I've written two basic scripts to do the
 following:

 1\. \"GetSheetNames\": retrieve a list of sheets and returns an array to